Canadian-Geospatial-Platform/geoview/packages/geoview-core/common/docs/app/ui/text-field.md

 ## More information

-Refer to Material UI Stepper component and Stepper API for more information on props and how the HTML gets rendered from Stepper component. https://mui.com/components/steppers/ and https://mui.com/api/stepper/
+Refer to Material UI TextField component and TextField API for more information on props and how the HTML gets rendered from TextField component. https://mui.com/components/text-fields/ and https://mui.com/api/text-field/